alexshikov/IdealSize-iOS/README.md

 # Overview

-This is a simple SDK that recommends body size absed based on Body Mass Index (BMI).
+This is a simple SDK that helps to provide a size recommendations based on Body Mass Index (BMI).

 # Requirements